John Bragg (businessman): Recognition

 In 1996, he was made an Officer of the Order of Canada and promoted to Companion in 2022 with the following citation.John Bragg’s passion for the prosperity and well-being of Atlantic Canada is legendary.
 As CEO of the Bragg Group of Companies, he has overseen its extensive growth and diversification, which includes Oxford Frozen Foods, the world’s largest provider of wild blueberries, all while maintaining and nurturing the company’s Maritime roots.
 Leveraging his experience and success, he has fervently advocated for rural development and sustainability, one community at a time.
 Committed to empowering individuals through education, he helped establish more than 60 scholarships at several of the region’s universities.In 1994, he was awarded the National Entrepreneur of the Year Award by the Governor General of Canada Ray Hnatyshyn.
 He was named to the Order of Nova Scotia in 2018.

 He was the inaugural inductee into the Wild Blueberry Association of North America Hall of Fame in 2023.

 Bragg and his business empire were the subject of a lengthy interview/profile in The Globe and Mail, which observed that "Beneath the veneer of the rural blueberry baron, there is one tough, risk-taking tycoon with an ardour for growth, game-changing technology, and debt financing."

 In 2024, he was interviewed by Shane Parrish of the knowledge project.

-In June 2025, he was awarded the King Charles II Coronation Medal.
+In June 2025, he was awarded the King Charles III Coronation Medal.

 Personal life

-He and wife Judy have four children: Lee, Matthew, Carolyn and Patricia, all of whom have worked or now work in the business.
+He and wife Judy have four children, all of whom have worked or now work in the business.

-He lives in Collingwood, Nova Scotia.
+He lives in Nova Scotia, Canada.